Trivoc/coding-course/README.md

  ```

 Here, `x` will be `3.5` while `y` will be `3`.
 As a side note, there is also the remainder operator `%` which calculates the remainder of a division, so `z = 7 % 2` will store the value `1` in `z`.

+For the non-math inclined, don't worry -- this program is quite possible to write without multiplication or division.

 **Tip:** You may want to use a "list of lists" in this case to store all your groups.